richie0866/Rostruct/README.md

 * Instance-based execution
   * Run your projects in an environment that closely mirrors a Rojo & Roblox Studio workflow.

-* Github support
+* GitHub support
-  * Install and deploy projects directly from Github releases, allowing users to execute your code without manually downloading it.
+  * Install and deploy projects directly from GitHub releases, allowing users to execute your code without manually downloading it.

 * Builds `rbxm` models
   * Go `GetObjects`-free by loading models directly from your project files.